Home Buying Tips

 Downtown West Palm Beach's landmark development went from CityPlace to Rosemary Square to The Square and back to CityPlace.
 Here's why, and what's coming next.

-If you've searched for "The Square West Palm Beach" or "Rosemary Square" and ended up confused, you're not alone.
-Downtown West Palm Beach's most famous address has cycled through four names in 26 years.
-As of May 1, 2024, it's officially CityPlace again, the name most locals never stopped using anyway.
-Here's the full story, plus what's happening there now that makes it a genuinely exciting real estate market.
+If you've searched for "the square west palm beach" or "Rosemary Square" and come away confused, you're in good company.
+Downtown West Palm Beach's best-known address has gone through four names in 26 years.
+As of May 1, 2024, it is officially CityPlace again, the name most locals never stopped using.
+Here is the whole story, plus what is happening there now from a real estate standpoint.

 - 1. CityPlace (opened October 27, 2000)